apache/spark/docs/apache-airflow/tutorial.rst

 does not communicate state (running, success, failed, ...) to the database.
 It simply allows testing a single task instance.

-The same applies to ``airflow dags test [dag_id] [execution_date]``, but on a DAG level.
+The same applies to ``airflow dags test [dag_id] [logical_date]``, but on a DAG level.
 It performs a single DAG run of the given DAG id.
 While it does take task dependencies into account, no state is registered in the database.
 It is convenient for locally testing a full run of your DAG, given that e.g. if one of your tasks expects data at some location, it is available.

 Backfill
 ''''''''